A Bayesian Inference of Hybrid Stars with Large Quark Cores: Quark-Hadron Parameters Relation

-Even when applying the GW170817 constraint, it is notable that NJL-GW's radius is still larger than those of the MFTQCD and RMF sets.
+Even when applying the GW170817 constraint or restricting the hadron parameters prior, it is notable that NJL-GW and r-NJL sets radius are still larger than those of the MFTQCD and RMF sets.
 At this point, we might ask, ``Why do Bayesian analyzes prefer EOS with larger radii for the NJL sets?''
-Larger values of $g_\omega$, which increase the radius, decrease the value of $\xi_\omega$ (see Fig. \ref{fig:paper2_cornerQ_prior}) and, therefore, that of the transition density $\rho_\text{trans}$.
+Larger values of $g_\omega$, which increase the radius, decrease the value of $\xi_{\omega\omega}$ (see Fig. \ref{fig:paper2_corner_prop_prior}) and, therefore, that of the transition density $\rho_\text{trans}$.
 This allows for larger values of the $\xi_{\omega\omega}$ coupling constant, which increases the maximum mass.
-In other words, increasing $g_\omega$ offsets the increase in $\xi_{\omega}$, resulting in values of $\rho_\text{trans}$ within the Bayesian constraint.
+In other words, increasing $g_\omega$ offsets the increase in $\xi_{\omega\omega}$, resulting in values of $\rho_\text{trans}$ within the Bayesian constraint.
 Additionally, current observational data set stronger constraints on the mass than on the radius, implying that Bayesian inference will prioritize larger $M_{\text{max}}$ than $R_{1.4} \sim 13$ km.

-Fig. \ref{fig:paper2_tidal_njls} shows the relation between the binary mass ratio ($q$) and the effective tidal deformability ($\tilde{\Lambda}$) for the NJL, NJL-GW, r-NJL and RMF sets.
-Even though the GW170817 constraint was included in the Bayesian analysis, the NJL-GW set still struggles to describe the observational data.
-Nevertheless, the results for NJL-GW are within the 99\% CI of the data and are more favorable than those of the NJL set.
-The NJL equation has difficulty reconciling the tidal deformability data, which requires a softer equation, with the two solar mass data, which requires a stiffer equation.